-In the post-Covid-19 economy, our businesses will become increasingly dependent on our digital connections to our customers and our community.
+In the post-Covid-19 economy, our businesses will become increasingly dependent on our digital connections with our customers and community.
 The longer you have been working in marketing, the more counterintuitive this brave new world will be.
-Traditional marketing weapons, from direct mail to email to television and display advertising, are becoming increasingly ineffective.
+From direct mail to email to television and display advertising, traditional marketing weapons are becoming increasingly ineffective.
 The online search drives nearly everything these days.
 It is time for a new approach.
 Today's marketing must leverage technology's power and integrate the community's human appeal.

 Here are some examples driving this trend:

 The answer is one part Pandemic, two parts software development.
 Nir Eyal can help us understand how and why this happens from the software perspective.
 Eyal is Stanford MBA and behavioral scientist who wrote a book called, Hooked.
 The book has taken the software development world by storm.
 Eyal started creating online games and learned how to make communities of gamers who couldn't stop playing his company's games.
 In his book, Eyal builds on the gaming software paradigm to show how to build habit-forming products of all kinds.
 His formula for success involves a four-step process of creating a trigger (say, an email from Facebook saying one of your friends posted on Facebook), action (posting a comment), variable reward (likes for your comment), and investment (making some posts of your own gradually over time.)
 Community, it turns out, is addictive.
 By isolating us, the Pandemic has added fuel to the fire.